When to plant Hydrangeas in Chippewa County, MN

 Chippewa County, Minnesota is in USDA Hardiness Zone 4b.
 The average last spring frost is May 2 and first fall frost is October 4.

-Chippewa County County sits in USDA Zone 4b.
+Chippewa County sits in USDA Zone 4b.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Chippewa County County's climate?
+Can Hydrangeas grow in Chippewa County's climate?

 Your Chippewa County Garden Planner — Free